The Lives of Dutch painters and paintresses

 The Lives of Dutch painters and paintresses, or De levens-beschryvingen der Nederlandsche konst-schilders en konst-schilderessen, as it was originally known in Dutch, is a series of artist biographies with engraved portraits written by the 18th-century painter Jacob Campo Weyerman.
 It was published in four volumes as a sequel to Arnold Houbraken's own list of biographies known as the Schouburgh.
 The first volume appeared in 1729, and the last volume was published in 1769.
 This work is considered to be a very important source of information on 17th-century artists of the Netherlands, specifically those artists who worked in The Hague and in London.
+Of the biographies, ten are about women and fourteen additional women artists are mentioned in biographies of others.

 Volume I

 The engraved portraits included as illustrations in Volume I are below, followed by the artists listed in order of appearance in the text.
 The illustrations are all copied from Houbraken.